onlime/policyd-rate-guard/README.md

   Sentry environment.
 Suggested values: `dev` or `prod`, but can be any custom string.
 Defaults to `dev`.
 - `WEBHOOK_ENABLED` (bool)
   Enable external API webhook to be called when sender reached his quota limit (first time he's blocked).
 Possible values: `True` or `False`.
 Defaults to `False`.
+- `WEBHOOK_USE_JWT` (bool)
+  Use JWT for webhook token authentication, instead of a simple hashed token.
+This more advanced authentication is recommended only to be used when passing the token as `Authorization: Bearer` header, and not as query param (by using the `{token}` placeholder in your `WEBHOOK_URL`).
+If not using JWT, the token will be a simple hash from your secret appended to the sender address.
+  Possible values: `True` or `False`.
+Defaults to `False`.
 - `WEBHOOK_URL`
   Webhook API URL of the external service that should be called if `WEBHOOK_ENABLED=True`.
-It supports the following placeholders, which are both optional: `{sender}`, `{token}`.
-You may provide a URL in the following form: `https://api.example.com/policyd/{sender}?token={token}` (the token will be a simple hash from your secret appended to the sender address), or if you omit the `{token}` in the URL, a signed JWT token will be passed as `Bearer` token in the `Authorization` header, which will also contain the sender in its payload.
+It supports any key of the webhook payload (JSON object) as placeholder, usually the following: `{sender}`, `{token}`.
+All placeholders are optional.
+You may provide a URL in the following form: `https://api.example.com/policyd/{sender}?token={token}`, or if you omit the `{token}` in the URL, make sure to enable `WEBHOOK_USE_JWT=True`, so a signed JWT token (including the sender as its `sub` claim) will be passed as `Authorization: Bearer` header.
 - `WEBHOOK_SECRET`
   The shared secret to generate the webhook token.
 Configure this shared secret also on the external API's webhook to verify the token for authentication.
 Recommended way to generate a secret: `base64.b64encode(secrets.token_bytes(32))`